sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 In other words, we need to have start and end times at a different
 cycle:

-- start times at 15 minute increments i.e. customer can start their booking at any quarter hour, instead of at the top of the hour only
+- start times at 15 minute increments i.e. a customer can start their booking at any quarter hour, instead of at the top of the hour only
 - end times at one hour increments, i.e. the customer can book one or more full hours only.